 Let’s get it out of the way: the Canon Canonet QL17 GIII is cheap.
 You can usually buy them for well under $200, and since the Canonet has a fixed lens, that means you get both a camera body and a lens at that low cost.
 When purchasing a Leica there is a lot more to consider.
 Leica has made many rangefinders over the years and has a wide selection of lenses.
 Depending on what model you’re looking to buy, used Leica bodies start (at the low end) around $500, and brand new bodies can get all the way up to $4,500—not including a lens.
 Leica glass can range from a couple hundred to thousands of dollars.
 While there is a major price difference between the Canonet and the Leica, the extra cost comes with value.
 But considering how inexpensive the Canonet really is, it’s a really good camera.

 Overall, Leica is a much more versatile camera.
-Unlike the Canonet’s fixed 40mm f/1.7 lens, Leica rangefinders have interchangeable lenses.
+Unlike Canonet’s fixed 40mm f/1.7 lens, Leica rangefinders have interchangeable lenses.
 Most Leica’s have in-camera light meters which are much more precise than the Canonet’s external light meter which is located on the front of the lens and can be confused by backlit scenes.
 When it comes to viewfinders Leica also has the Canonet beat.
 Leica rangefinder viewfinders are much larger and brighter than the Canonet’s, making them easier to compose and focus quickly.
 Leica rangefinders have a max shutter speed of 1/1000 which is one stop faster than the Canonet’s 1/500th.
-Lastly, Leicas can use modern day batteries while Canonet’s are older and use Mercury based batteries.
-Since Mercury batteries aren’t made anymore, you need to use a modern day 1.5-volt Alkaline battery which can affect the light meter a little bit.
+Lastly, Leicas can use modern-day batteries while Canonet’s are older and use Mercury-based batteries.
+Since Mercury batteries aren’t made anymore, you need to use a modern-day 1.5-volt Alkaline battery which can affect the light meter a little bit.

 Leica MP + 40mm f/2 Summicron with Tri-X 400 vs the Cannot with HP5 400.
-This test we shot at box speed and used the camera light meters.
+In this test, we shot at box speed and used the camera light meters.

-When it comes down to it, it’s crazy we’re comparing a $7,000 camera to a $200 camera.
+When it comes down to it, it’s crazy we’re comparing a $5,000 camera to a $200 camera.
 Obviously, a Leica is a better camera, but it also shows how great the Canonet is.
-If a Leica is out of the question budget wise, a Canonet is an extremely good alternative that performs well out of its price range.
+If a Leica is out of the question budget-wise, a Canonet is an extremely good alternative that performs well out of its price range.